GabrielReisSantos/gabrielsmind_report-templates/REDTEAM/README.md

 ## Structure
 - **PENTESTER/** → Templates for penetration test reports (iteratec-style raw Markdown templates).
-- *(More folders can be added later, e.g. Purple Team, Adversary Simulation, etc.)*
+- *(More folders can be added later, e.g. Adversary Simulation, etc.)*

 ## Usage
 1. Navigate into `PENTESTER/` to find templates for writing penetration test reports.